 HARVEY BERNARD GANTT, FAIA (1943-)

-Gantt is the most politically active architect in North Carolina history.
+Gantt was until recently the most politically active architect in North Carolina.
 He was on the Charlotte City Council from 1974 to 1983; the Mayor of Charlotte from 1983 to 1987; and served on the North Carolina Democratic Party Executive Council, the Democratic National Committee, and the National Capital Planning Commission.
 Under his leadership, the commission adopted a strategic plan for city monuments and selected sites on the National Mall for the Martin Luther King Memorial and the World War II Memorial.

 In 1990 and 1996, he ran unsuccessfully against incumbent North Carolina Senator Jesse Helms in two highly polarized races.
 Barack Obama was a volunteer for his campaign in 1996.